 - Analyzing bindings in assembly references

-For the complete list of features and bugfixes, check out our detailed changelog.
+For a complete list of features and bugfixes, check out our detailed changelog.

-We are currently working on the relaunch of the SpecFlow website:
+We are currently working on relaunching of the SpecFlow website:

-- SpecFlow+ Runner (formerly known as SpecRun) – smarter integration test runner for SpecFlow
+- SpecFlow+ Runner (formerly known as SpecRun) – smart, integrated test runner for SpecFlow

-- SpecFlow+ Excel – collaborate with business using Given/When/Then directly in Excel
+- SpecFlow+ Excel – collaborate with business partners using Given/When/Then directly in Excel

-- SpecLog – living documentation system based on SpecFlow
+- SpecLog – build up a living documentation based on SpecFlow

 - Contact us if you want to be listed here!